-This fact sheet identifies issues and summarizes experiences with soil vapor extraction (SVE) as a remedy for volatile organic compounds (VOCs) in soils.
-The issues presented here reflect discussions with over 30 Remedial Projec Managers (RPMs) and technical experts.
+This issue paper identifies issues and summarizes experiences with soil vapor extraction (SVE) as a remedy for volatile organic compounds (VOCs) in soils.
+The issues presented here reflect discussions with over 30 Remedial Project Managers (RPMs) and technical experts.
 This fact sheet has been developed jointly by the the Engineering Forum and Office of Emergency and Remedial Response, with assistance from the Office of Research and Development.
-Special thanks are due to Robert Stamnes (Engineering Forum Co-Chair), John Blanchard (OERR), David Becker (USACE), and Dom DiGiulio (ORD).
-EPA's Engineering Forum is a group of professionals, representing EPA's Regional Offices, who are committed to identifying and resolving the engineering issues related to remediation of Superfund and hazardos waste sites.
+Special thanks are due to David Becker (USACE) and Dom DiGiulio (ORD).
+EPA's Engineering Forum is a group of professionals, representing EPA Regional Offices, who are committed to identifying and resolving the engineering issues related to remediation of Superfund and hazardous waste sites.
 The Forum is sponsored by the Technical Support Project.
-The information presentedhere is advisory in nature, should be verified for its applicability to a given site, and is not intended to establish Agency policy.
-RPMs should consult their regional management before applying the recommendations cited in this paper for appropriateness at their site.
+The information presented here is advisory in nature, should be verified for its applicability to a given site, and is not intended to establish Agency policy.
+RPMs should consult their regional management for appropriateness at their site before applying the recommendations in this paper.

 Soil vapor extraction (SVE) is a commonly used technology for VOCs in soils that EPA has selected as a "presumptive remedy" (see bibliography at the end of this paper).
-SVE is anin situ treatment technology that uses vacuum blowers and extraction wells to strip volatile compounds from unsaturated soil.
+SVE is an in situ treatment technology that uses vacuum blowers and extraction wells to strip volatile compounds from unsaturated soil.
 The extracted vapors are treated at the surface and released to the atmosphere or reinjected into the subsurface.
-The extraction wells typically are constructed of polyvinyl chloride (PVC) pipe, which is screened through the area of contamination.Emissions from the SVE process often are filtered by activated carbon, or treated either by thermal destruction or condensation refrigeration, before being released into the air.
+The extraction wells typically are constructed of polyvinyl chloride (PVC) pipe, which is screened through the area of contamination.
+Emissions from the SVE process often are filtered by activated carbon, or treated either by thermal destruction or condensation refrigeration, before being released into the air.
 Consult the bibliography at the end of this fact sheet for additional details.

-Index Page Site Characterization Determination of Cleanup Levels Pilot Testing System Design System Enhancements Implementation and Air Emissions Control .
-Monitoring Extracted Vapor Overall Performance of SVE System Shutting Down the SVE System Community Involvement Bibliography $\begin{array}{cccccccccccccccccccccccccccccccccccc$
+Index I Page

+Site Characterization

+Determination of Cleanup Levels

+Pilot Testing 2

+System Design 3

+System Enhancements 4

+Implementation and Air Emissions Control 4

+Monitoring Extracted Vapor 5

+Overall Performance of SVE System 6

+Shutting Down the SVE System 6

+Community Involvement ž

+Bibliography